mingxueF/pyscf_qchem_Vemb/README.md

 # pyscf\_qchem\_Vemb

 ## Runnning FDET calculations in **Q-chem**
-With availbale xc, T functional supported by **Q-chem**, a sample input for runnning a ADC(2) calculation with FDET implementation looks like this:
+With availbale XC, T functional supported by **Q-chem**, a sample input for runnning a ADC(2) calculation within the FDET implementation looks like this:

 ```text
 $rem